 Entry requirements range from 3 subjects at National 4 or 5 for NC and NQ courses to 1-2 Highers for HNC and HND courses.
 You should normally have English, Maths and at least one science or technological subject.

-Ayrshire, Dumfries and Galloway and Fife College offer City and Guilds courses in wind turbine technology and maintenance.
+Ayrshire and Dumfries and Galloway colleges offer courses in wind turbine technology and maintenance.
 Successful completion can lead to a place on an MA or further study at HNC or HND level.
 See the college websites for more details and entry requirements.